Alita: Battle Angel takes manga to photorealistic levels

-Watching 3D clips of upcoming manga cyberpunk film Alita: Battle Angel, one scene in particular jumped out at me.
+Watching 3D clips of the upcoming manga cyberpunk film Alita: Battle Angel, I was struck by a particular scene.
 In it, the main character, Alita, lies in bed with sun hitting her face, and the extreme close-up gives an intricate view of the light touching her skin and even reflecting off her minute facial hair.
 The way her skin moves and breathes convinced me I was looking at a young woman's face.

 Amazingly, I was seeing pixels.